yogeshhk/Sarvadnya/README.md

 - Fine-tuning LLMs with own data using LoRA etc

 ## RAG
-- WHY?: World needs, ready to pay, I am good at, and I like it making wow chatbots
+- When?: {less, streaming, private} data and less {compute, money, expertise}
-- Domain:
+- What?:
 	- on knowledge graphs, more grounding
 	- tabular financial data, representation and similarity
 	- midcurveNN Geometric serialization and retrieval